framps/raspiBackupDoc/en/src/which-filesystem-can-be-used-on-the-backup-partition.md

 # Which file system can be used on the backup partition?

-Depending on which backup method you use with *raspiBackup*, the correct correct file system must be present on the backup device.
+Depending on which backup method you use with *raspiBackup*, the correct file system must be present on the backup device.
 In the following table below shows the different file systems for each backup method and their restrictions.